zlei2269/zlei2269.github.io/_pages/cv.md

 Education
 ======
-* M.P.S. in Applied Statistics, Cornell University, Aug.
+* M.P.S. in Data Science and Applied Statistics, Cornell University, Aug.
 2025 - May 2026
 * BSc (Hons) in Mathematics and Statistics, University of Edinburgh, Sep.
 2021 - May 2025

 <p>&nbsp;</p>